MaiQD/datnet-workout-tracker/doc/URS.md

 - **SA-001: Global Muscle Group Management:** The system SHALL allow authenticated administrators to add, edit, or delete global muscle group definitions.
 - **SA-002: Global Equipment Management:** The system SHALL allow authenticated administrators to add, edit, or delete global equipment definitions.
+- **SA-003: Global Exercise Management:** The system SHALL allow authenticated administrators to add, edit, or delete global exercise definitions that will be available to all users.

 ## 3. Non-Functional Requirements (NFR)